alswh0031/website/content/Projects/Examining the Effects of I100S of CDHR3 Solubility in E.coli.md

 However, Gibson Assembly did not work, which might have caused from not suitable vectors; therefore, different methods of Gibson Assembly should be done.

 ***Future Directions***
-* Restart from creating truncation mutants
+* Restart from creating truncation mutants.
-* To express and purify protein needed for development of antibody
+* To express and purify protein needed for development of antibody.
-* Examine its crystal structure for antibody development
+* Examine its crystal structure for antibody development.

 ***Acknowledgement***